Where is Donald Trump today? On the golf course

 During his first term, Trump, like his predecessors, took a summer vacation.
 He spent extended periods at his Bedminster, New Jersey, club in the month of August – 14 days in 2017, 15 in 2018, 14 in 2019, and 7 in 2020, during the Covid pandemic.

 But the president has eschewed a lengthier respite this time around.
-He has spent six weekends in Bedminster since Memorial Day, plus a weekend at his Scotland golf property and 15 visits to his Northern Virginia golf course, including Saturday, while remaining at the White House.
+He has spent six weekends in Bedminster since Memorial Day, plus a weekend at his Scotland golf property and 17 visits to his Northern Virginia golf course, including this holiday weekend.

 It shouldn’t come as a surprise that the online rumor mill generated intrigue amid broader concerns from the public about presidential wellness.
 Trump, at 79, will be the oldest president in history at the end of his term.
 And President Joe Biden was wracked with inquiries about his fitness for office, eventually prompting his withdrawal from his reelection campaign.

 Images of Trump’s bruised hand prompted some speculation earlier this week, something the president’s physician, Dr. Sean Barbabella, dismissed as “minor soft tissue irritation from frequent handshaking and the use of aspirin.”
-Last month, the White House announced Trump had been diagnosed with chronic venous insufficiency, after he was seen with swelling in his legs.
+The White House announced in July that Trump had been diagnosed with chronic venous insufficiency, after he was seen with swelling in his legs.

 Trump, Barbabella said at the time, “remains in excellent health.”